dsyer/flagger-gateway/README.md

 ## Install HTTPRoute Resource

+The `HTTPRoute` resource is a custom resource that Flagger uses to configure the routing for the canary.
+It's a bit like an Ingress, but it's not an Ingress.
+We already downloaded the [CRD](https://github.com/kubernetes-sigs/gateway-api/blob/main/config/crd/standard/gateway.networking.k8s.io_httproutes.yaml) (independent of Flagger and the rest of the API gateway spec) and you can install it in the cluster with:

 ```
 $ kubectl apply -f config/httproute.yaml
 ```

-## Blue-Green Deployment
+## Gateway API Deployment

+Flagger looks for `HTTPRoute` resources that match the hosts and paths of the canary.
+It then updates the `HTTPRoute` with the canary's backends and weights.
+For that to work we need a canary and a route:

 ```
 $ kubectl apply -f config/route.yaml
 $ kubectl apply -f config/canary.yaml
 ```

-wait for the canary to have a status of `Initialized`:
+Wait for the canary to have a status of `Initialized`:

 ```
 $ kubectl get canary